-Wage inequality has risen in many countries, attracting the sustained attention of policy makers and the general public (see Katz and Autor [1999]; and Acemoglu and Autor [2011] for detailed reviews).
-Most existing studies explain the rise in inequality as a consequence of supply and demand factors that have expanded the productivity gap between high- and low-skilled workers (e.g., Katz and Murphy [1992], Bound and Johnson [1992], Juhn, Murphy and Pierce [1993], Goldin and Katz [2008]).
-Economists have long recognized, however, that some firms pay higher wages than others for equally skilled workers (e.g., Slichter [1950], Rees and Schultz [1970], Krueger and Summers [1988], Van Reenen [1996]).
-The magnitude of this workplace component of wage inequality is explored in several recent papers, including Abowd, Kramarz, and Margolis [1999], Goux and Maurin [1999], Abowd, Creecy, and Kramarz [2002], Gruetter and Lalive [2009] and Holzer et al. [2011].
-Virtually all these studies find significant employer-specific wage differentials.
-To date, however, there is little evidence on whether these differentials have widened over time, and if so whether they can help explain the rise in cross-sectional wage inequality.
+Wage inequality has risen in many countries, attracting the sustained attention of policy makers and the general public (see Katz and Autor 1999; Acemoglu and Autor 2011 for detailed reviews).
+Most existing studies explain the rise in inequality as a consequence of supply and demand factors that have expanded the productivity gap between high- and low-skilled workers (e.g., Katz and Murphy 1992; Bound and Johnson 1992; Juhn, Murphy, and Pierce 1993; Goldin and Katz 2008).
+Economists have long recognized, however, that some firms pay higher wages than others for equally skilled workers (e.g., Slichter 1950; Rees and Schultz 1970; Krueger and Summers 1988; Van Reenen 1996).
+The magnitude of this workplace component of wage inequality is explored in several recent publications, including Abowd, Kramarz, and Margolis (1999), Goux and Maurin (1999), Abowd, Creecy, and Kramarz (2002), Gruetter and Lalive (2009), and Holzer et al. (2011).1 Virtually all these studies find significant employer-specific wage differentials.
+To date, however, there is little evidence on whether these differentials have widened over time, and if so whether they can help explain the rise in crosssectional wage inequality.2

-In this paper we use detailed administrative data from West Germany to study trends in the dispersion of the workplace-specific wage premiums earned by individuals on different jobs, and measure the contribution of workplace heterogeneity to the rise in inequality.
-Wage inequality has widened substantially in Germany over the past two decades (see Dustmann, Ludsteck, and Schönberg [2009]).
-Figure I, for example, shows the evolution of various real wage percentiles for full time male workers in West Germany, indexed to a base of 1996.3 Over the 13-year period from 1996 to 2009, the gap between the 20th and 80th percentiles of
+In this article we use detailed administrative data from West Germany to study trends in the dispersion of the workplace-specific wage premiums earned by individuals on different jobs and measure the contribution of workplace heterogeneity to the rise in inequality.
+Wage inequality has widened substantially in Germany over the past two decades (see Dustmann, Ludsteck, and Schönberg 2009).
+Figure I, for example, shows the evolution of various real wage percentiles for full-time male workers in West Germany, indexed to a base of 1996.3 Over the 13-year

-1An earlier generation of studies (e.g., Davis and Haltiwanger [1991], Groshen [1991], Bernard and Jensen [1995]) documented substantial between-plant variation in wages but was unable to deal fully with nonrandom assignment of workers to firms.
+1. An earlier generation of studies (e.g., Davis and Haltiwanger 1991; Groshen 1991; Bernard and Jensen 1995) documented substantial between-plant variation in wages but was unable to deal fully with nonrandom assignment of workers to firms.

-2Barth et al. [2011] find that between plant inequality has grown over time in the U.S. but are unable to fully account for changes in the pattern of sorting of workers to firms due to limitations in their data.
-Cardoso [1997, 1999] provides evidence that between plant wage variation grew in Portugal but is again unable to fully account for selection of workers into firms based upon unobservables.
-Skans et al. [2009] provide similar between-plant evidence for Sweden.
+2. Barth et al. (2011) find that between-plant inequality has grown over time in the United States but are unable to fully account for changes in the pattern of sorting of workers to firms due to limitations in their data.
+Cardoso (1997, 1999) provides evidence that between plant wage variation grew in Portugal but is again unable to fully account for selection of workers into firms based on unobservables.
+Skans, Edin, and Holmlund (2009) provide similar between-plant evidence for Sweden.

-3The data underlying this figure are described in detail in Section III, below.
+3. The data underlying this figure are described in detail in Section III.